On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Factor Complexity for TRIP map: The Triangle Map

-We will show that for all $k$, $\lang$ has at most two non-neutral bispecial words of age $k$.
-If there is only one such word, we label it $ w_k = w_k^+ = w_k^- $, which we will show is neutral.
-If there are two such words, we label one of them $ w_k^+ $ and the other $ w_k^- $ and show that properties (c) and (d) above are satisfied.
+Note that our definition of the term \textit{age} is analogous to that in \cite{ARP}.
+We will show that for all $N$, $\lang$ has at most two non-neutral bispecial words of age $N$.
+If there is only one such word, we label it $ w_N = w_N^+ = w_N^- $, which we will show is neutral.
+If there are two such words, we label one of them $ w_N^+ $ and the other $ w_N^- $ and show that properties (c) and (d) above are satisfied.
 All of this will take work, though almost all of the individual steps are fairly straightforward calculations.
-The difficulty lies in the amount of such calculations required.
+The difficulty lies in the amount of such calculations that are required.